rafalp/misago_docker/README.md

 Now run `tar -zcf mybackup.tar.gz mybackup`.
 This will produce the `mybackup.tar.gz` file that you can put in `backups` directory and restore with `./appctl restore mybackup.tar.gz`.

-Customizing site
+Customising site
 ----------------

-Inside `misago/theme` directory you will find two folders that allow you to customiz your site looks:
+Inside `misago/theme` directory you will find two folders that allow you to customise your site's looks:

 `static` for overriding/adding static files such as css, js, images or fonts.
 `templates` for overriding Django templates with custom ones.